-We have many mathematical activities which we run at school including Practical Maths Day, Maths workshops, Suduko challenges, Deal or No Deal activities, Connect Four championships and a variety of class-based games.
+We have many mathematical activities which we run at school including Practical Maths Day and a variety of class-based games.

 Our history of achievement in Maths is excellent, with a high proportion of children going on to their Senior Schools with A grades or scholarships.

-We understand that Maths can be a difficult subject to grasp and, hence, have opportunities to offer those weaker in the subject with appropriate support sessions and additional 1:1 reinforcement time with staff.
+We understand that Maths can be a difficult subject to grasp and, we provide opportunities to offer those weaker in the subject with appropriate support sessions and additional 1:1 reinforcement time with appropriate staff.